I wrote! Reader NotesGo to section

-Raúl Alberto Antonio Gieco was born, but for more than 40 years we have known him as Leon Gieco.
-He is one of the most important musicians of our country, since he combines two of the most important genres of Argentina: rock and folklore.
+Raúl Alberto Antonio Gieco was born, but for more than 40 years we have known him as León Gieco .
+He is one of the most important musicians in our country, since he combines two of the most important genres in Argentina: rock and folklore .

-To that, he adds songs with lyrics that speak of the forgotten: León Gieco doesn’t shut up anything.
-Social and political issues in favour of human rights, peasants, indigenous peoples, the disabled and the marginalized of all kinds.
-Perhaps that is why, in the 1970s he was forced into exile by the dictatorship that ruled the country and wanted to silence his voice.
+To that, he adds songs with lyrics that talk about the forgotten ones: León Gieco doesn't shut up anything.
+Social and political issues, in favor of human rights, peasants, indigenous peoples , the disabled and the marginalized of all kinds.
+Perhaps that is why, in the 1970s, he was forced into exile by the dictatorship that ruled the country and wanted to keep his voice quiet.

-He arrived in the United States in the late ’70s.
-There, he joined Gustavo Santaolalla, who had produced his debut album —León Gieco (1973) —.
-They recorded songs for Pisten en nada (1981), an album that would mark their triumphant return to Argentina.
+He arrived in the United States in the late '70s.
+There, he joined with Gustavo Santaolalla , who had produced his debut album — León Gieco (1973) —.
+They recorded songs for Pensenser en nada (1981), an album that would mark their triumphal return to Argentina.

-Leo Gieco never gets set limits: he was always a versatile artist who allowed himself to experiment with various genres, such as cumbia villera, murga, pop, candombe and heavy metal.
-Throughout his career, he shared stage with great artists national and international: Mercedes Sosa, Sixto Palavecino, Sting, U2, Peter Gabriel, Bob Dylan, Silvio Rodriguez, Joan Manuel Serrat, Pablo Milanés, Peteco Carabajal and Ivan Lins, among others.
+León Gieco never set limits: he was always a versatile artist who allowed himself to experiment with various genres, such as cumbia villera, murga, pop, candombe and heavy metal.
+Throughout his career, he shared stage with great national and international artists: Mercedes Sosa, Sixto Palavecino, Sting, U2, Peter Gabriel, Bob Dylan, Silvio Rodríguez, Joan Manuel Serrat, Pablo Milanés, Peteco Carabajal and Ivan Lins, among others.

-For all that has been contributing to our music all this time, is undoubtedly one of the pillars of rock Argentine.
-Gieco’s songs are songs that you have to sit and listen to with attention: his lyrics give voice to those who cannot speak and his music us shows that the boundaries between styles are always fuzzy.
+For everything that has been contributing to our music all this time, it is undoubtedly one of the pillars of Argentine rock .
+Gieco songs are songs that you have to sit and listen carefully: their lyrics give voice to those who cannot speak and their music teaches us that the boundaries between styles are always diffuse.
 You can always go for more.